srogalsk/bulliownage/README.md

 ToDo
-Refresh and Settings button should do something
-Fix the lists in My Gold/Silver/Platinum
-Search bar should do something
-Dropdown should filter our results based on the type of metal selected
+Refresh and Settings button should do something Dropdown should filter our results based on the type of metal selected
 	For example: if metal is gold, then Type should only show Gold bullion Image button needs to either have default pictures or be able to add pics by user